jabnow/jabnow/README.md

 - ⚡ Fun fact: ...
 -->
 <h2 align="left">Hi!
 Thanks for visiting. </h2>
-I am a hobby coder (and Minor in CS)
-I'm currently working on building more full-fledged webapp projects!
+I am a hobby programmer (BSc Business Technology Mgmnt, Minor in CS & Math) I'm currently working on building more full-fledged webapp projects!
 Feel free to ask me about them.
 I'm taking Offensive Security in school and learning about CTFs through hands-on simulations.
 Looking for a front end web dev to collaborate (...unless it's me)